OurMachinery/themachinery-books/the_machinery_book/src/qa_pipeline/logging.md

 # Logging

-The Machinery comes with a build in Logger system.
+The Machinery comes with a built-in Logger system.
 The Logger System lives in the `foundation/log.h` and contains the `tm_logger_api`.
 This API provides a few connivance macros.
 We can use them to log our code from anywhere.
 Besides this it is super easy to create your own logger and add it to the logger API.